How To: Refinish a Dresser

 Do you have a dresser in good condition but with a dingy, worse-for-wear finish?
 With only a little elbow grease, you can transform it into a stunning signature piece.

-There are chemical strippers designed specifically for use with stains.
-Your best bet is to use a product that contains methylene chloride, which cuts through anything.
+- To remove stain from the dresser, use sandpaper or a power sander, just as you would with paint.
+Start the sanding process with coarse sandpaper and as the bare wood starts to show through, switch to medium-grit sandpaper.
+To complete the process, use fine-grade sandpaper.
+The sandpaper actually does double duty: It removes the old stain while also preparing the bare wood to accept a new finish.Just note that there are also chemical strippers designed specifically for use with stains.
+If you go this route, your best bet is to use a product that contains methylene chloride, which cuts through anything.
 As stipulated above, working with such toxic chemicals demands the observance of various safety measures.
 For specific details, make sure to read and follow the instructions printed on the container of the product you end up using.
-Also remember that in order to refinish a dresser successfully, you must allow the bare wood to dry thoroughly before you go any further.

-No matter your chosen finish, when you’re done following the steps outlined above, you can be certain that the dresser will look quite different from the one you were ready to say goodbye to.
+No matter your chosen finish, you can be certain that the dresser will look quite different from the one you were ready to say goodbye to.
 And instead of purchasing a new piece of furniture for hundreds of dollars, you were able to customize one for less than $50.
 Not bad!